12 Best Wood for Shelves: Pros and Cons of Each

 Birch is odorless and cannot in any way affect goods prone to absorb strong odors from the package in which they are contained. – American Lumberman, 1909

-• Easily painted: This type of wood can easily absorb paint that if you want to apply another color, it will look good on it.
+• Easily painted: This type can easily absorb paint that if you want to apply another color, it will look good on it.

 Take note of the following drawbacks you can get with birch shelves:

-• Expensive: Like most wood options, birch comes with a high price tag and you need to be prepared for it if you choose this type of wood.
+• Expensive: Like most varieties, birch comes with a high price tag.

-• Gets damaged in dry environments: Birch is not suitable for excessively dry environments and can cause the wood to crack and warp.
+• Can be damaged in dry environments: Birch is not suitable for excessively dry environments and can cause the surfaces to crack and warp.

 Douglas Fir shelves and white wall